ETHNOGRAPHIC RESEARCH AND FILM – THE BUNUN OF SOUTHERN TAIWAN

 2004 – In Our Hearts and Minds

-The Bunun are one of the indigenous groups of Taiwan that have a rich history of living in the high-mountains.
-The region of Laipunuk (Nei Ben Lu) was once a group of mountain villages and among the last frontier areas to be annexed into Imperial Japan in Taiwan.
+The Bunun are one of the 16 indigenous groups recognized by the Taiwan government and have a rich history of living in the high-mountains.

-The remoteness of the region, coupled with the late arrival of Japanese forces, afforded the Bunun children of that time to have a lifestyle, where they participated in and observed their indigenous way of life.
+The remoteness of the region, coupled with the late arrival of Japanese forces, afforded the Bunun children of that time to have a traditional lifestyle and observe their indigenous way of life.

 Interview set up at the Bunun Educational and Cultural Foundation in Taidong, Taiwan